SemanticMatter/ci-cd/docs/workflows/ci_cd_updated_default_branch.md

     If this is to be used together with the [CI - Update dependencies PR](./ci_update_dependencies.md) workflow, the `pr_body_file` supplied to that workflow (if any) should match the `update_depednencies_pr_body_file` input in this workflow and be immutable within the first 8 lines, i.e., no check boxes or similar in the first 8 lines.
     Indeed, it is recommended to not supply `pr_body_file` to the [CI - Update dependencies PR](./ci_update_dependencies.md) workflow as well as to not supply the `update_dependencies_pr_body_file` in this workflow in this case.

+!!! note
+    Concerning the changelog generator, the specific input `changelog_exclude_labels` defaults to a list of different labels if not supplied, hence, if supplied, one might want to include these labels alongside any extra labels.
+    The default value is given here as a help:
+    `'duplicate,question,invalid,wontfix'`

 ## Expectations

 The repository contains the following: